timeoff-management/timeoff-management-application/README.md

 And then restore the account at different installation by simply uploading the JSON.

+**Works on mibile phones**

+The most used customer paths are mobile friendly:

+* employee is able to request new leave from mobile device

+* supervisor is able to record decision from the mobile as well.

 **Lots of other little things that would make life easier**

 Manually adjust employees allowance